edzzn/khalilstemmler-blog/src/pages/articles/tutorials/getting-the-currently-playing-song-spotify.md

 Now we need to configure the application with the **website** and **redirect URI**.

-On the dashboard page, click "Edit Settings" and a modal should appear.
+On the dashboard page, click "Edit Settings", and a modal should appear.

 !["Finishing registration"](/img/blog/tutorials/spotify/5-configure-app.png)

 ### Configuring the Website

-For `website`, you don't actually need to have a website up and running yet, so just put in the name of a website that you own.
+For `website`, you don't need to have a website up and running yet, so just put in the name of a website that you own.

 If you don't own a website, you can use `google.com`.